 8. Managing through power or ego

-When managers put themselves on a pedestal as the source for all the answers and best ideas it destroys morale and turns people against you.
+When managers put themselves on a pedestal it destroys morale and turns people against you.
 That's because we all have some level of selfishness residing within us.
-But too much focus on our own pride and ego in a team atmosphere influences our decisions, usually to a bad ending.
+But too much focus on our own pride and ego in a team atmosphere influences our decisions.
+Usually with a bad ending.
 This is one of the biggest mistakes that a manager can make.